 This module handles moving old versions of cloud-init data to newer ones.
-Currently, it only handles renaming cloud-init's per-frequency semaphore files to canonicalized name and renaming legacy semaphore names to newer ones.
+Currently, it only handles renaming cloudinit's per-frequency semaphore files to canonicalized name and renaming legacy semaphore names to newer ones.
 This module is enabled by default, but can be disabled by specifying migrate: false in config.

-Internal name: cc\migrator
+Internal name: cc\migrator Module frequency: per always Supported distros: all Config keys: migrate: <true/false>

-migrate: <true/false>

-1.8.23 Mounts
+1.9.23 Mounts